antoninvacheret/DataML-N2P/README.md

 * Be able to use the most common Machine Learning methods to new problems
 * Have learned about Transformers and Foundation models
 * Have learned how to implement statistical methods for hypothesis testing.
-* Have learn to use some of the most common Python libraries used in Artificial intelligence
+* Have learned to use some of the most common Python libraries used in Artificial intelligence
 * Have gained knowledge of central aspects of Monte Carlo methods, Markov chains Monte Carlo and their possible applications

 ## Prerequisites

-Basic knowledge in programming and numerics
+Basic knowledge in programming and numerics.